mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ```

 !!! note "Info"
-    In this scenario, JuliaGrid will recognize instances where the user has not modified parameters that impact the gain matrix.
-Consequently, JuliaGrid will leverage the previously performed gain matrix factorization, resulting in a significantly faster solution compared to recomputing the factorization.
+    Here, JuliaGrid recognizes when the user has not modified parameters that impact the gain matrix.
+Consequently, JuliaGrid reuses the previously computed gain matrix factorization, resulting in a significantly faster solution compared to recomputing the factorization.

 ---

 ## [Power Analysis](@id DCSEPowerAnalysisManual)
 After obtaining the solution from the DC state estimation, use the [`power!`](@ref power!(::DcPowerFlow)) function to calculate powers related to buses and branches.
-For instance, let us consider the model for which we obtained the DC state estimation solution:
+For instance, consider the model used to obtain the DC state estimation solution:
 ```@example WLSDCStateEstimationSolution
 using JuliaGrid # hide
 @default(unit) # hide